 Click on the logo above to sign up to receive email newsletters about new titles of interest!(Read More)

 Check out our Events Calendar to find out all the free public events happening near you!

-We found some good resources to battle stress (especially important this time of year) and we invite you to take a look at our latest LibGuide: http://cefls.libguides.com/stress
+We found some good resources to help you get moving for better health and we invite you to take a look at our latest LibGuide: http://cefls.libguides.com/move

 - Search our catalog